 |video ident||video onboarding||video based kyc|

 |video kyc or vkyc||video identity verification||video verification of identity|

 Video KYC is widely used throughout the financial services sector by institutions ranging from banks and lenders to ICO’s and cryptocurrency providers.

 An identity verification system based on video allows to maintain an excellent standard of trust and compliance, without compromising on user experience.

-An identity verification system based on video allows cryptocurrency providers to maintain an excellent standard of trust and compliance
+An identity verification process based on video allows cryptocurrency providers to maintain an excellent standard of trust and compliance

 The goal is to make life easier for you and your customers with no compromise on user experience.

-You can, however keep in mind they are quite easy to spoof.
+You can, however keep in mind they might be easier to spoof.
 Because of that they don’t comply with higher level KYC and AML regulations.